flipz357/S3BERT/README.md

 Code for generating and training sentence embeddings with semantic features.
 Two main goals:

-- increase interpretability of sentence embeddings
+- increase interpretability of sentence embeddings and explain similarity
-- effective aspectual clustering and semantic search (fast and accurate)
+- effective aspectual clustering and semantic search

 For more information and background, please check our [AACL-IJCAI 2022 paper](https://arxiv.org/abs/2206.07023).